 Once all the above is done, refresh the page and if you’re on a top pick panel and the top pick reviewing round is currently open, you will see a Reviewing Pick applications link in the navigation.

-This view now includes a progress bar which will show reviewers their progress at a glance.
+This view now includes a progress bar that will show reviewers their progress at a glance.
 There's also a toggle that toggles between all applications and a reviewer's own picks.
 This is particularly useful when reviewers have hundreds of applications in their view.
 They can use the toggle to restrict the view to just the applications they've selected.